 - There are many ways to build the right amount of activity into your life.
 Every little bit adds up and doing something is better than doing nothing.

 - Track your time and progress on a chart.
-There is a chart at the end of this resource, or you may want to use an app on your phone or tablet to monitor your progress.
+There is a chart at the end of this resource that you can use, or you may want to use an app on your phone or tablet to monitor your progress.

 - Plan your activity for the week.
 Experts say that spreading aerobic activity out over at least 3 days a week is best.